Making Tax Digital in a nutshell

 The next stage: MTD for IT

 MTD for IT applies to sole traders and landlords with an annual income above £50,000 from April 2026.
 Sole traders and landlords with an annual income above £30,000 will follow in April 2027.
-Those earning above £20,000 will join the system at a later date.
+And, those earning above £20,000 will join the system from April 2028.

 Requirements for sole traders and landlords within these thresholds are as follows: